Stop Overeating Coaching Program

 So what do you do to deal with the stress?
 You eat.
 I don't mean eating your regular dinner, or even eating a dessert.
 I'm talking about your meal after the meal...the cake, chips, cookies, muffins, ice cream, pretzels, or whatever else you can get your hands on to eat.

-Ultimately, you binge eat because it makes you feel better.
-You keep eating until it's all gone, because in that moment, eating feels better than having to deal with the stress of your life.
+Ultimately, you eat because it makes you feel better.
+Then you keep eating until it's all gone, because in that moment, eating feels better than having to deal with the stress of your life.

 What do you cover in your program?